-- Find out about the admission requirements and procedure and the specific requirements for the doctorate in the regulations on doctorates at the faculties and graduate schools (each faculty has its own regulations on doctorates).
+Find out about the terms of admission and procedures for a doctorate in the regulations governing doctoral studies of the respective faculties and graduate schools.

-- Once you have found a main supervisor, register for your doctorate online at the Admissions Office and complete the confirmation of supervision appropriate to you.
-Doctoral students must be registered throughout the whole period of their doctorate.
+Register for your doctorate online at the Admissions Office (ZIB) and complete the “Confirmation of Supervision” form applicable to you.
+Doctoral students must be matriculated for the entire duration of their doctoral level studies.

-- If you are accepted for a doctorate, you can also apply for admission to a graduate school or a doctoral degree program.
-Admission to graduate schools/doctoral degree programs often involves some kind of competition, which they themselves specify.
-Find out about the relevant acceptance conditions and procedure on the websites of the relevant graduate schools/doctoral degree programs.
+Following your registration, you can apply for admission to a graduate school or a doctoral degree program.
+Admission to graduate schools/doctoral degree programs often involves a competitive process.
+Find out about the relevant admission requirements and procedures from the websites of the respective graduate schools and doctoral degree programs.

 7. Doctoral Agreement

 A doctoral agreement is entered between the doctoral student and the supervisor/s at the start of the doctorate.
 The agreement stipulates the process, duration, directives, milestones and goals of the doctoral thesis project.
 Work progress is assessed periodically and objectives are reviewed.